-Now the final phase, the telogen, is when new hair begins trying to push the other hair out of the way as the process begins all over.
+Now the final phase, the telogen begins when new hair tries to push the other hair out of the way as the process starts all over.

-Some hair in your beard will have different times in the anagen phase.
-Some fall out, some keep growing, you just will not know until you get to that desired length and look at the fullness of the beard.
+Some hairs in your beard will have different times in the anagen phase.
+Some fall out, some keep growing, you will not know until you get to that desired length and look at the fullness of the beard.

 Determining the Length of Your Beard

 If you did nothing to your beard, on average it will eventually grow to be approximately three feet in length.
 Again, your genes will dictate if your beard reaches three feet or gets stuck at one foot.

 The way to determine how long the beard will take to grow is to watch for the shedding of the hair.